Is that time of the year again, and a new Christmas Card is born.

 Each year they have a different look.

-This year we created a Gingerbread-girl.
-As you can see is the body pure FR4.
+This year we created a Gingerbread-woman.
+As you can see the body is made of pure FR4.

-The schematic for the circuit is very simple, and looks like this:
+The schematic for the circuit is rather simple, and looks like this:

 The Christmas card is compatible with the previous used firmware used on the other side of this URL.